KlickyMao/emqx-enterprise-docs-en/plugins.rst

 EMQ X Web Dashboard, loaded by default.
 URL: http://host:18083, default username/password: admin/public。

-On the dashboard, following information can be queried: Status of EMQ X, statistics and metrics of clients, sessions, tpoics and subscriptions.
+On the dashboard, following information can be queried: Status of EMQ X, statistics and metrics of clients, sessions, topics and subscriptions.

 .. image:: ./_static/images/dashboard.png